metagov/open-web-challenge/index.md

 1. [Sputnik DAO](https://sputnik.fund/): NEAR's premier DAO technology, Sputnik DAOs offer an easy, accessible platform for collective decision-making on the blockchain
 2. [Metagov Prototype](http://docs.metagov.org/): a unified API gateway that helps developers access and hook up several governance services & platforms.
 Metagov currently has plugins for connecting to [Open Collective](https://opencollective.com/), [Loomio](https://www.loomio.org/), [SourceCred](https://sourcecred.io), [Discourse](https://www.discourse.org/), and [NEAR](https://docs.near.org/).
 Metagov is in the early prototype phase; contributions and feedback are welcome!
 The Metagov Prototype API can be used directly by a backend service or script, or it can be accessed through PolicyKit.
 3. [PolicyKit](https://www.policykit.org): PolicyKit is a framework for authoring governance procedures and policies directly on top of social platforms.
 It has direct integrations with Slack, Discourse, Discord, and Reddit.
 It is also integrated with Metagov, enabling governance policies to invoke any governance services or platforms that are made available through the [Metagov Prototype API](https://prototype.metagov.org/redoc/).
-4. [SourceCred](https://sourcecred.io): SourceCred is a reputation algorithm helps communities measure and reward value creation
+4. [SourceCred](https://sourcecred.io): SourceCred is a reputation algorithm helps communities measure and reward value creation.

 #### Using Metagov Prototype & PolicyKit